crispinprojects/speakingcalendar/README.md

 ## Talking

-* Events are spoken when a day in the month-view calendar is selected (assuming that talking is selected in the preferences).
+* Speaking the selected day events is done by pressing the "s" key or using the menu item "Speak Selected Day".
-* Speaking the selected day events can also be done by pressing the "s" key or using the menu item "Speak Selected Day".
+* Selecting a day in the month-view calendar will speak the date, event times and words (assuming that talking is selected in the preferences).
 * Talk Calendar will tell you the time if you press the "t" key.
-* Change the "Talk Rate" value in the Preferences dialog to speed up talking. (if required)
+* Change the "Talk Rate" value in the Preferences dialog to speed up talking (if required).

 ### Information